[Updated September 14, 2021]

-Cruising the Blue Ridge Parkway makes social distancing easy.
-And in our opinion, a Blue Ridge Parkway road trip is one of the finest family or romantic vacations the United States has to offer.
+In our opinion, taking a Blue Ridge Parkway road trip is one of the finest romantic getaways or family vacations the United States has to offer.

-The Blue Ridge Parkway is rich with history, including tales of Iroquois and colonialists.
-The road was initiated in 1935 by Franklin D. Roosevelt, but wasn’t completed until 1966 (save for an 8-mile stretch between Linn Cove Viaduct and Grandfather Mountain, which wasn’t done until 1987).
+The road was initiated in 1935 by Franklin D. Roosevelt, but the majority of it wasn’t completed until 1966.
+Even then, there was an 8-mile stretch between Linn Cove Viaduct and Grandfather Mountain, which wasn’t done until 1987!

-It’s the longest linear park in the US, traveling through four national forests– Jefferson, George Washington, Nantahala, and Pisgah.
+It’s the longest linear park in the US, traveling through four US National Forests– Jefferson, George Washington, Nantahala, and Pisgah.

-What follows are our picks for the 20 best Blue Ridge Parkway overlooks in NC and VA to gaze out at the great wide wonder of this glorious mountain region.
+What follows are our picks for the 20 Best Blue Ridge Parkway Overlooks in NC and VA, where you can gaze out at the great wide wonder of this glorious mountain region.

 Best Blue Ridge Parkway Overlooks in NC & VA